If you want to make changes to SUAVE source, or contribute new functionalities back to the community, this is the page for you!

-Then go to the SUAVE github repo at github.com/suavecode/SUAVE and check out the code!
-If you wouldn’t mind, tick the “Watch” and “Star” buttons at the top-right of the page, if you think this is a sweet repo.
+Then, go to the SUAVE github repo at github.com/suavecode/SUAVE and check out the code!
+If you wouldn’t mind, tick the “Watch” and “Star” buttons at the top-right of the page, if you think this is a useful repo.

 Time to pull code.
 If you had previously installed a release distribution according to the download page, you’ll want to uninstall the existing package first.